 If your ground pork has a funky or sour smell to it then you should not cook with it.
 This is the quickest way to identify if your ground pork is bad.

-Other ways to tell if ground pork is bad is by looking at it and feeling it.
+Other ways to tell if ground pork is bad are by looking at it and feeling it.
 Using your senses is the best way to determine if your minced pork is fresh or has spoiled.
-I’m going to over just what to look for in this post.
+I’m going to cover just what to look for in this post.

-I am going to go over the best 3 ways to tell if your ground pork has spoiled by smelling it, looking at the color, and feeling the texture of it.
+I am going to go over the best 3 ways to tell if your ground pork has spoiled by smelling it, looking at the color, and feeling its texture of it.

 1. Sour smell